 Depositions taken in foreign countries pursuant to letters rogatory are admissible in United States courts.
 See Fed.
 R. Civ.
 P. 28(b)(1)(B) (“A deposition may be taken in a foreign country … under a letter of request, whether or not captioned a ‘letter rogatory.’”).

 Significantly, foreign courts follow their own customs in carrying out and taking testimony pursuant to letters rogatory, often in a scope and manner that is more restricted than discovery in U.S. courts.
-Thus, for instance, in many noncommon-law countries the judge initially questions the witness, sometimes without administering an oath, and attorneys are only permitted to submit supplemental questions.
+Thus, in many noncommon-law countries the judge initially questions the witness, sometimes without administering an oath.
+Attorneys are only permitted to submit supplemental questions.
 See Fed.
 R. Civ.
 P. 28, Advisory Committee Notes to 1964 Amendment.

-Typically, law firms are required to provide certified translations of letters rogatory because the letter itself, together with all attachments, including the complaint, must be translated into the language of the country where the individual receiving notice resides, with certain exceptions.
+Typically, law firms are required to provide certified translations of letters rogatory.
+This is because the letter itself, together with all attachments, must be translated into the language of the country where the individual receiving notice resides.
 See Hague Convention, Art.
 IV (“A Letter of Request shall be in the language of the authority requested to execute it or be accompanied by a translation into that language.”).

 There is a split of authority among federal courts as to whether Hague documents served by direct mail under Article 10(a) must be translated into the language of the recipient country.
 Several courts have held that only service through the “Central Authority” under Article 5 requires translation.
 Compare Heredia v.
 Transport S.A.S., Inc., 101 F.Supp.2d 158 (S.D.N.Y.
 2000) (“[W]here service is made by registered mail under Article 10, the served documents need not be translated.”) with Lobo v.
 Celebrity Cruises, Inc., 667 F. Supp.
 2d 1324 (S.D.
 Fla.
 2009) (“It is undisputed that Plaintiffs mailed … English-language documents, and failed to translate these documents into Italian.
 I therefore conclude that service upon the Union was improper under the Hague Convention.”).